Submit Your MDS

 The MDS 3.0 Missing Assessment report (MAR) is one of several methods for finding MDS errors that must be corrected.
 Using the MAR can help you avoid survey tags, payment issues, and incorrect reports (including quality measure reports).
 The following information will assist you on how to use the MAR to correct MDS errors.

 The "MDS 3.0 Missing Assessment" report is located in the CASPER report tool under the MDS 3.0 NH Provider category.
-Below is an example of an MAR:
+An example MAR can be found HERE (see page 27).

 The MDS 3.0 Missing Assessment report should be run at least once a month.
 We recommend running it at the start and middle of each month.
 Any residents that appear on the report should be addressed immediately.
 If MDS are done correctly, there should be no residents listed on the report.